-The entry fee for co-anglers are less than the boaters, who are entitled to larger payouts.
-You can start as a co-angler and as your confidence builds, move up to the Boater Division.
+The entry fee for co-anglers is less than the boaters, who are entitled to larger payouts.
+You can start as a co-angler and move up to the Boater Division as your confidence builds.

-Remember that it take years of planning and training before you are ready to move to the next level, like the EverStart Series.
+Remember that it takes years planning and training before you are ready to move to the next level, like the EverStart Series.
 And professional angling is not for everybody.
 It is hard work.
 Anglers spend long hours on the road and hard days on the water.
-After the tournament day is done professional anglers must run the business of marketing themselves, conducting seminars and working for sponsors.
+After the tournament day, professional anglers must run the business of marketing themselves, conducting seminars, and working for sponsors.

-If you've already had success on a pro-am Tournament Trail, have the skills to compete both on and off the water and are ready to commit to a career change, then maybe it is time to move up to the EverStart Series or the FLW Tour.
+If you've already had success on a pro-am Tournament Trail, have the skills to compete on and off the water, and are ready to commit to a career change.
+It may be time to move to the EverStart Series or the FLW Tour.
 Many anglers, like Walker and Bolton, made similar moves with great success.

 Years ago, a young Michigan angler took an interest in tournament bass fishing.
 He entered his first local fishing contest using a small aluminum boat with tiller steering and a 15-horsepower outboard motor.